yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-persistency-initial-load.markdown

 {% note %}
-Make sure the routing field (i.e. `department`) will be an Integer type.
+Make sure the routing field (i.e. `Department`) will be an Integer type.
 {%endnote%}

 Since each space partition stores a subset of the data , based on the entry routing field hash code value , you need to load the data from the database in the same manner the client load balance the data when interacting with the different partitions.

-The database query using the `MOD`, `department`, `number of partitions` and the `partition ID` to perform identical activity performed by a space client when performing write/read/take operations with partitioned space to rout the operation into the correct partition.
+The database query using the `MOD`, `Department`, `number of partitions` and the `partition ID` to perform identical activity performed by a space client when performing write/read/take operations with partitioned space to rout the operation into the correct partition.

 {%learn%}./routing-in-partitioned-spaces.html{%endlearn%}